 The University of Lucerne is the youngest university in Switzerland.
 Its roots stretch back as far as 1600, but it has only existed as a modern university since 2000.
-In the decade since it was founded, the number of students has grown from approximately 250 to around 2800 today.
+In the decades since it was founded, the number of students has grown from approximately 250 to around 3500 today.

 With its location in the heart of Switzerland, on the shores of Lake Lucerne and close to the Alps, the City of Lucerne offers an array of leisure time activities.
 In spring and summer, Lake Lucerne and its beautiful surroundings are perfect for hiking, swimming or sailing.
 In winter you can enjoy some skiing in the nearby mountain regions which are less than an hour away from Lucerne.

 The city of Lucerne is located right in the centre of Switzerland, which means that all other Swiss cities and regions are very close by.
 You can travel to Ticino, the southern part of Switzerland, in 2.5 hours or visit Geneva in less than 3 hours by train.
 Other European cities are close by as well, so you could spend the weekend in Milan, Paris or Munich, to name a few.

 Further information on life in Lucerne can be found in the International Student Guide.